opensoars/f_/readme.md

 -->

 ### How is `f_` going to solve this problem?
 Allow programmers to use a simple API which will take care of separation of concerns in a modularized way.
 Which by itself will result in loosely coupled programs.
+And all this without neglecting Node.js it's asynchronous nature.

 ### Introduction